imgix/imgix.js/README.md

 ### Lazy Loading With [lazysizes](https://github.com/aFarkas/lazysizes)

 If lazy loading images is desired, we recommend using [lazysizes](https://github.com/aFarkas/lazysizes).
-In order to use `imgix.js` with lazysizes, generate images using lazysizes-compatible attributes instead of the standard `src`, `srcset`, and `sizes` by changing some configuration settings:
+In order to use `imgix.js` with lazysizes, add `class=lazyload` to your image and generate images using lazysizes-compatible attributes instead of the standard `src`, `srcset`, and `sizes` by changing some configuration settings:

 Using `<meta>` tags: